 some big mobile projects cooking around bringing its app ecosystem to

 mobile.
-There will just be
+There will just be no specific app store

 as Facebook believes users will create viral apps by sharing them along